-The approved plan (approved in October 2019) for “A New Union Streetscape” includes 22 foot wide sidewalks, 11-foot travel lanes, 11 parking spaces remaining on Union Street including two new ADA accessible spaces, sharrow markings, new concrete sidewalks with brick paver accents, added street trees and landscaping, new smart light poles, space for public art and outdoor dining/cafes, designated loading/unloading zones, and pedestrian drop-off zones.
+The plan for “A New Union Streetscape” (approved by City Council in October 2019) includes 22 foot wide sidewalks, reduced 11-foot travel lanes, 11 parking spaces remaining on Union Street including two new ADA accessible spaces, sharrow markings, new concrete sidewalks with brick paver accents, added street trees and landscaping, new smart light poles, space for public art and outdoor dining/cafes, designated loading/unloading zones, and pedestrian drop-off zones.

 On Friday, May 31st and Saturday, June 1st of 2019, an interactive demonstration temporarily transformed a section of Union Street S near Gianni’s Trattoria and Cabarrus Creamery (16 and 21 Union Street S) to demonstrate new streetscape design ideas.
 The design options illustrated the look and feel of enhancements to sidewalk widths, outdoor dining and seating, street trees, and street parking travel lane widths.
 Citizens were invited to test drive streetscape improvements on Union Street and provide feedback.

 From May 31st and June 10th of 2019, the City conducted a public input survey to gain feedback and project design input.
 Many of the responses received from the Survey aligned with those stated in the 2016 Downtown Master Plan.

 Reoccurring themes based on public feedback were: